jaspector

 county fee schedule includes reinspection-related charges and a homeowner recovery fee note; the public fee PDF lists expired permit reissuance terms and minimum charges

-How to Schedule
+How to schedule

 • online portal preferred; the county says voicemail is not accepted for scheduling inspections (online)

-Typical inspection sequence: rough-ins, trenches, insulation, conditional power, final inspection, then certificate of occupancy after approvals, termite treatment proof, and septic operation permit if applicable
+Typical sequence: rough-ins, trenches, insulation, conditional power, final inspection, then certificate of occupancy after approvals, termite treatment proof, and septic operation permit if applicable

 county fee schedule includes reinspection charges; final CO is not issued until all final inspections and required fees are cleared

-Do I need a building permit in unincorporated Wilson County, NC?
+01 Do I need a building permit in unincorporated Wilson County, NC?

 new construction, additions/remodels, structural repairs, detached accessory buildings over 12 feet in any dimension or more than 1 story, reroofing only if structural framing changes are needed, pools, HVAC replacements, electrical service upgrades or additional wiring, water or sewer connection, demolition

-How much does a building permit cost in unincorporated Wilson County, NC?
+02 How much does a building permit cost in unincorporated Wilson County, NC?

+Building permit fees in unincorporated Wilson County, NC are set by the local building department and vary by project type and valuation.
 Fees are calculated as: 2024-2025 Development Services Fee Schedule shows residential and commercial fee tables, including square-foot based formulas for some work types.
 Plan check fee: residential plan review fee is listed in the fee schedule; commercial plan review is also included.

-What work is exempt from building permits in unincorporated Wilson County, NC?
+03 What work is exempt from building permits in unincorporated Wilson County, NC?

-How do I schedule a building inspection in unincorporated Wilson County, NC?
+04 How do I schedule a building inspection in unincorporated Wilson County, NC?

-Inspections can be scheduled via: online portal preferred; the county says voicemail is not accepted for scheduling inspections.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Wilson County, NC via: online portal preferred; the county says voicemail is not accepted for scheduling inspections.